ManvishK7122/Data-Job-Salary-Analysis/README.md

 9. Remote Ratio/Level of Remoteness: The overall amount of work done remotely(Examples: 0, 50, 100)
 10. Company Location: The country of the employer's main office or contracting branch
 11. Company Size: The median number of people that worked for the company during the year.
 Regarding company size, these are the rough amount of people working in these companies.
-(Small:Around 100 employees
+- Small: Around 100 employees
-Medium: Around 500 employees
+- Medium: Around 500 employees
-Large: 1000+ employees)
+- Large: 1000+ employees

 The fields that are going to be examined and analyzed through Advanced SQL querying are
 1. Salary in USD(KPI or metric of success)